 I think I may have been born an old man.
 I’ve always been jaded, crotchety, forgetful and averse to change, and my whole life has just been building up to the day when I’ll finally be able to use my age as an excuse for it.
 It is for this reason that my spirit Pokémon is Druddigon, who lives in a cave and hates everyone, but I have a certain sympathy too for today’s Pokémon, an elderly, white-haired berserk dragon known to the Alolans as Drampa.

 According to the Sun and Moon website, Drampa live alone in high mountains at elevations above 10,000 feet (3000 metres), but have to descend every day to feed because they eat berries that only grow at lower elevations.
 Just to put some real world numbers on this, Mount Lanakila (Drampa’s natural habitat in the games) corresponds geographically to the real volcano Mauna Loa on the “Big Island” of Hawai‘i, whose summit is about 4170 m above sea level; with a tree line around 2500 m.
 Why Drampa live in such remote and inhospitable places is something of a mystery to me.
 It isn’t because they’re curmudgeonly or antisocial, like Druddigon – quite the opposite.
-Drampa are friendly, gently and compassionate towards both humans and Pokémon, and particularly enjoy the company of human children, earning them the species designation “the Placid Pokémon.”
+Drampa are friendly, gentle and compassionate towards both humans and Pokémon, and particularly enjoy the company of human children, earning them the species designation “the Placid Pokémon.”
 Nor do they seek isolation to avoid predators, or at least, we don’t know of any predators they have.
 Maybe they just like the cold – but then again, they’re Dragon Pokémon, and therefore vulnerable to cold.
 I think it’s most likely something to do with the weather magic that Japanese dragons often command in folklore, and Drampa does have a few moves that seem like they fit with that: Twister and Fly on the level-up list; Mist, Razor Wind and Hurricane as egg moves; Cloud Nine as a hidden ability (while we’re here, it’s interesting that the website mentions lowland berry trees as important to Drampa’s lifestyle, because he also learns Natural Gift and therefore has a lot of incentive to look for specific berries).
 He may well have mystical reasons for needing to spend time at high altitudes, close to the clouds – but then, conversely, why not adapt to a food source that’s available at those higher altitudes?
 Rayquaza survives on cosmic dust and photocopier fumes, after all.

 Aesthetically Drampa combines two fairly straightforward ideas: he’s an old man (a “grampa,” if you will), with long white hair, rheumy eyes, a hunched back and a kindly face; but he’s also an East Asian dragon, with a sinuous, serpentine body and small, fluffy wings (East Asian dragons commonly don’t have wings at all, but when they do, they tend to be small and feathery, not the great leathery bat-wings often sported by European dragons).
 The fusion of the two aesthetic angles is also pretty straightforward: both Chinese and Japanese dragons can assume human form, and regularly do so in the guise of elderly men.
 They are also associated with great wisdom, and can be mentor figures to their favoured mortals.
 They aren’t fiery, tyrannical monsters like European dragons, they’re guardians who bring rain for parched cropfields, along with general luck and prosperity.
 Traditionally, the way to tell the difference between a Japanese dragon and a Chinese one is by counting the toes: Chinese ones generally have four, except for the patron dragons of the imperial household, which have five; Japanese ones tend to have only three, regardless of status.
 This is a super fuzzy rule that gets broken all over the place, and I half suspect it may actually have been codified by western mythographers who wanted a firm canon for the different East Asian mythologies, but it’s kind of useful as a rule of thumb.
 Drampa, inconveniently, has no visible toes at all – just the fluffy wings – and is also missing the stag horns that a lot of eastern dragons have (compare Rayquaza’s horns or Dragonite’s “antennae”), though his long old-man hair may allude to the lion’s mane that such dragons often possess, and the shape of his face suggests a curly moustache, another common feature.